HL7 Integration Services

 HL7 v2 Interface Development

 From single-point ADT feeds to enterprise-wide message routing — we build reliable HL7 v2 interfaces for every major message type.
-For technical deep-dives, see our HL7 reference documentation.
+Open the reference + toolkit below for parser, segment docs, and sample messages.

 Real-time patient movement tracking that keeps demographics synchronized across your clinical ecosystem.
 We build A01 through A44 trigger event handlers including merge handling (A40) and pre-admit workflows.
 ADT message reference →